Elliptic asymptotic representation of the fifth Painlev\'e transcendents: Abstract

 \section{Abstract}

 For the fifth Painlev\'e transcendents an asymptotic representation by the Jacobi $\mathrm{sn}$-function is presented in cheese-like strips along generic directions near the point at infinity.
-Its elliptic main part depends on a single integration constant, which is the phase shift and is parametrised by monodromy data for the associated isomonodromy deformation.
-In addition, under a certain supposition, the error term is also expressed by an explicit asymptotic formula, whose leading term is written in terms of integrals of the $\mathrm{sn}$-function and the $\vartheta$-function, and contains the other integration constant.
+Its elliptic main part may be understood to depend on the phase shift as a single integration constant, which is parametrised by monodromy data for the associated isomonodromy deformation.
+The other integration constant is contained in the error term or in a correction function.
 This paper contains corrections of the Stokes graph and of the related results in the early version.
 0.2cm

 2010 {\it Mathematics Subject Classification.} {34M55, 34M56, 34M40, 34M60, 33E05.}

 {\it Key words and phrases.} {elliptic asymptotic representation; fifth Painlev\'e transcendents; Boutroux ansatz; WKB analysis; isomonodromy deformation; monodromy data; Jacobi elliptic functions; $\vartheta$-function.}